sitedyno/vim/README.md

 # Vim cheat sheet

+My current vim configuration.
+Trying to use neovim where possible.

-I find it so easy to forget a plugin or how to do useful things in vim.
+As for the cheat sheet bit; I find it so easy to forget a plugin or how to do useful things in vim.
 This is an effort to rectify that.

+Currently `<leader>` is `,`.

 ## General vim stuff